vtardia/aws-reinvent-2012/wed/Scaleble-Media-Processing.md

 Mentioned using S3 for storage, pulling things down onto either local disk or EBS, processing then pushing back to S3.

-Talked aabout a few products that can work with s3 and make it more like a filesystem (though I'm still not convinced this is the right thing to do - but might be worth looking at);
+Talked about a few products that can work with s3 and make it more like a filesystem (though I'm still not convinced this is the right thing to do - but might be worth looking at);